MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/design-details-central-concepts-of-the-planning-system.md

 -   Demand with specific attributes can only be fulfilled by supply with matching attributes.
 -   Supply with specific attributes can also satisfy demand that does not ask specifically for those attributes.

-Accordingly, if a demand for specific attributes cannot be met by stock or projected supplies, the planning system will suggest a new supply order to cover this specific demand with no regard of planning parameters.
+Accordingly, if a demand for specific attributes cannot be met by inventory or projected supplies, the planning system will suggest a new supply order to cover this specific demand with no regard of planning parameters.

 ### <a name="non-specific-attributes"></a>Non-Specific Attributes

 Serial/lot-numbered items without specific item tracking setup may carry serial/lot numbers that do not need to be applied to the exact same serial/lot number, but can be applied to any serial/lot number.
-This gives the planning system more freedom to match, for example, a serialised demand with a serialised supply, typically in stock.
+This gives the planning system more freedom to match, for example, a serialised demand with a serialised supply, typically in inventory.

 Demand-supply with serial/lot numbers, specific or non-specific, are considered high priority and are therefore exempt from the frozen zone, meaning that they will be part of planning even if they are due before the planning starting date.